 Located inside the Mohave Museum--Hours: Wednesdays and Thursdays, 9:00 a.m.-4:30 p.m.

 While our focus at the facility is on Mohave County and Kingman, Arizona, the collection also includes a broad selection of historic information about people and places of the southwestern region of the U.S. and the State of Arizona.
-Valuable historic documents are preserved and protected, including items related to mines, real properties, and cities that once were but are no more.
+Valuable historic documents and maps are preserved and protected, including items related to mines, real properties, and cities that once were but are no more.

 We have magazines and newspapers—many digitized—from 1882 to the present day.
-Our photo collection, available for viewing on this website at "Search Archives", contains more than 15,000 images which we continue to add with the help of skilled volunteers.
+Our photo collection, available for viewing on this website at "Search Archives," contains more than 15,000 images to which we continue to add with the help of skilled volunteers.
 Photos can be ordered by Image ID Number.
 Our reference map collection is one of the finest historic records available for the region.
-It contains a wide selection of information about historic (and current) mining activity in Mohave County as well as county maps and ancient maps of the Territory of Arizona.
+It contains a wide selection of information about historic (and current) mining activity in Mohave County as well as county and city maps and ancient maps of the Territory of Arizona.

 Copyright © Mohave Museum of History and Arts.
 All rights reserved.

 The Mohave Museum of History and Arts makes every effort to present accurate information.
 However, there is no guarantee implied as to the completeness and reliability of the identity of objects, dates, or locations on our posted photographs and/or artifacts.
 Before relying on material on this website, users should independently verify the accuracy and suitability for their use.